An inspiring afternoon of film, story, breath and presence with two Guinness World Record holders — live in person

 Why "Meet Challenge with Presence"?

-Because challenge is part of life — and how we meet it makes all the difference.
+Because challenge is part of life — and how we meet it changes everything.

-You’ll also be guided by Miska Werner, freediving coach, Guinness World Record holder, and specialist in breath, presence, and calm under pressure.
+You’ll also be guided by Miska Werner, freediving coach and Guinness World Record holder, who brings the lessons of water, breath, and calm under pressure into everyday life.

 Together, Joska and Miska bring two worlds into one room:

-What becomes possible when you stop fighting challenge - and learn to meet it with presence?
+What becomes possible when we stop fighting challenge — and learn to meet it with more presence?

 In sport.
 In water.
 In life.